leptonai/examples/README.md

 # Lepton Examples

-This repo contains a collection of sample applications you can build and run with Lepton.
+This repository contains a collection of example photons built with the [Lepton AI sdk](https://github.com/leptonai/leptonai-sdk/).

 Feel free to modify and use these examples as a starting point for your own applications.

 The example repo is organized into the following directories: